 As mentioned above, noise-canceling headphones are often included in a sensory-kit.
 But making them available on their own is helpful too.

 Create a space that gives people, of any age, the opportunity to be removed from the noise, crowds, or brightness of your attraction and enjoy a bit of calm.
 So make it low noise, and lower light area.
 Add things like comfortable chairs.
 It doesn’t have to be fancy!
 You can include some quiet toys for children or quiet activities too.

 Staff training can be formal or more informal.
-Organizations like us are asked to provide staff training for example.
+Organizations like us at Sensory Friendly Solutions are asked to provide staff training for example.
 You can also reach out to local organizations that represent the many people with hidden disabilities who have sensory sensitivity.

 Asking for feedback can be scary.
 It is OK.
 You may not be able to fix everything for everyone all the time.
 But the best suggestions come from people who have direct experience.
 Ask people to tell you what they enjoy about your sensory-friendly attraction and ask them for suggestions on what to improve.
 More often, they are simple things that you can easily implement.

 Sometimes busy, noisy, bright is part of the sensory-rich experience of your tourist attraction or event.
 Other times it isn’t possible to create a whole sensory-relaxed room.
 Creating a space that is quiet will be appreciated by many people.
 Reduce noise in this area and ask visitors to reduce their noise too.
 Post signs and let people know about quiet zones.
 Offer some seating too.

 Some people are comfortable being identified with a special colored lanyard that indicates they have a hidden disability and might need more help from staff or will seek out all the sensory-friendly features you have to offer.
 Have sensory-friendly lanyards available for people to wear at your location or event.
 Make sure they have a quick release for safety.